 - Do not use petroleum-based cleaning or sealing compounds in boiler system.
-Gaskets and seals in the system may be damaged.
+Water seal deterioration will occur, causing leakage between sections.
 This can result in substantial property damage. - Do not use "homemade cures" or "boiler patent medicines".
-Serious damage to boiler, personnel and/or property may result. - Continual fresh makeup water will reduce boiler life.
+Serious damage to boiler, personnel and/or property may result.

+- Continual fresh makeup water will reduce boiler life.
 Mineral buildup in sections reduces heat transfer, overheats cast iron, and causes section failure.
 Addition of oxygen and other gases can cause internal corrosion.
-Leaks in boiler or piping must be repaired at once to prevent makeup water. - Do not add cold water to a hot boiler.
-Thermal shock can cause heat exchanger to crack.
+Leaks in boiler or piping must be repaired at once to prevent makeup water. - Do not add cold water to hot boiler.
+Thermal shock can cause sections to crack.